CodeWithSouma/Mordan-Calculator-Using-Java-Swing/README.md

 # Mordan Calculator Using Java Swing
-## This is a simple calculator using java swing
+## This  a simple calculator using java swing

 ## Feature of this calculator :
         1. Calculate Sum